langfuse/langfuse-docs/pages/docs/scores/evals.md

 ## Setup

-First you need to install `langfuse` and `langchain` via pip and then set the environment variables.
+First you need to install Langfuse and Langchain via pip and then set the environment variables.
 The following table explains each of these:

 | Variable | Description |